datafibers/lab_env/README.md

 # Overview
-This is very lightweighted vagrant image for Hadoop big data training.
+This is very lightweighted vagrant image for Hadoop big data lab.
 The total memory needed is only 4G (450M left after all service are started).
+It will take around 15 minutes to download and setup.

 ## Soft Installed
 This distribution is compatible with [HDP 2.6.4](https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.6.4/bk_release-notes/content/comp_versions.html), besides upgrade hive 2 to 2.3.